saphiraaa/NetherMath/README.md

 22. Hexadecimal to Decimal
 23. Decimal to Octal
 24. Octal to Decimal
+25. Text to Binary
+26. Binary to Text
-25. Meters to Kilometers
+27. Meters to Kilometers
-26. Kilometers to Meters
+28. Kilometers to Meters
-27. Kilometers to Light-years
+29. Kilometers to Light-years
-28. Light-years to Kilometers
+30. Light-years to Kilometers
-29. Miles to Kilometers
+31. Miles to Kilometers
-30. Kilometers to Miles
+32. Kilometers to Miles
-31. Meters to Miles
+33. Meters to Miles
-32. Miles to Meters
+34. Miles to Meters
-33. Evaluate Mixed Operation
+35. Evaluate Mixed Operation
-34. View Previous Calculations
+36. View Previous Calculations

 Type 'h' or 'help' to list all the options available.